MiczFlor/RPi-Jukebox-RFID/components/synchronisation/sync-shared-from-server/README.md

 **INSTALLATION_ROOT/settings/sync_shared.conf**

-SYNCSHAREDONRFIDSCAN
-If the optional feature "RFID scan sync" is activated.
+SYNCSHAREDONRFIDSCAN: If the optional feature "RFID scan sync" is activated.
 Values are "TRUE" or "FALSE"

-SYNCSHAREDREMOTESERVER
-The IP or hostname of the server (used to check connectivity). e.g. "192.168.0.2" or "myhomeserver.local"
+SYNCSHAREDREMOTESERVER: The IP or hostname of the server (used to check connectivity). e.g. "192.168.0.2" or "myhomeserver.local"

-SYNCSHAREDREMOTEPORT="22322"
-The port of the server (used to check connectivity). e.g. "22" or "80"
+SYNCSHAREDREMOTEPORT: The port of the server (used to check connectivity). e.g. "80" or "22"

-SYNCSHAREDREMOTEPATH="/mnt/station-phoniebox/"
-The path on the server to sync.
+SYNCSHAREDREMOTEPATH: The path to the shared files to sync. e.g. "/mnt/Phoniebox"

-SYNCSHAREDREMOTETIMOUT="1"
-The timeout to reach the server (in seconds) (used to check connectivity). e.g. 1
+SYNCSHAREDREMOTETIMOUT: The timeout to reach the server (in seconds) (used to check connectivity). e.g. 1